SNStatComp/rulemanager/README.md

 6. Temporarily update a rule from one or more rulesets so I can handle exceptional and transient data circumstances.
 This temoporary update should be documented.

+As a statistical organization, I want to

+1. Promote reuse of rules.
+2. Promote transparency and learning accross production systems, by comparing
+3. Compare and contrast production systems; benchmark production systems.

 ## General considerations

 A rule repository can hold rules for multiple production systems.
 In such a